visit-dav/visit/src/doc/python_scripting/quickrecipes.rst

 The first step in creating a visualization is opening a database.
 VisIt provides the OpenDatabase function to open a database.
 Once a database has been opened, you can create plots from its variables using the AddPlot function.
-The AddPlot function takes a plot plugin name and the name of a variable from the open database.
+The AddPlot function takes a plot plug-in name and the name of a variable from the open database.
 Once you've added a plot, it is in the new state, which means that it has not yet been submitted to the compute engine for processing.
 To make sure that the plot gets drawn, call the DrawPlots function.